-Sculpture: Shape and Subject Matter
+Sculpture: Form and Subject Matter

 Form: There are sculptures in the round (statues), which can be viewed from different angles.
 Sculptures in (partial) relief are: high relief, low relief and sunken relief.